Rachel NewcombMarketing Events & Outreach Coordinator

 Previously, she served as the Conservation Outreach Associate at Mainspring Conservation Trust in Franklin, North Carolina where she managed nature hikes, cultural heritage tours, and land stewardship volunteer activities across the Little Tennessee and Hiwassee River Watersheds.
 Rachel also brings a civic commitment to solving issues within her communities, and has done so through several roles, including as an AmeriCorps member at Beardsley Community Farm growing fruits and vegetables for local hunger relief organizations as well as a coordinator for a nutrition program serving food insecure communities at Lowcountry Food Bank.

 Rachel is also an avid traveler and lived in Australia while studying for her Environmental Policy & Management master’s degree.
-When she’s not attending events to save farmland, Rachel can be found trail running with her rescue pup or spending quality time with her two cats.
-They are all adapting to life on a family friend’s farm in North Georgia where there are plenty of goats and pigs to keep them busy.
+When she’s not attending events to save farmland, Rachel can be found skiing, mountain biking, or trail running with her rescue pup.
+She recently moved to Western Colorado where there are limitless opportunities for these adventures.